Ayman91/alx-system_engineering-devops/0x00-shell_basics/README.md

-LS ls -l will list all files in a long format with the option -l LS ls -la will list all the hidden files and directories with the option -a LS ls -lna will do a long list, numeric IDs, hidden files and directory with the options -lna
+LS ls -l will list all files in a long format with the option -l LS ls -la will list all the hidden files and directories with the option -a LS ls -lna will do a long list, numeric IDs, hidden files and directory with the options -lna mkdir will make a directory with a specified path